NCEA Mathematics Exam Review

 How is it possible that these errors were not caught?
 It boggles the mind.

 How the mistakes were handled during exams also needs reviewing.
-The NZ Herald reporting on the statistics error:
+The NZ Herald reporting on the statistics error (sadly now behind a paywall):

 Leyser tried to raise the error with the exam supervisor, but said he was dismissed as simply failing to understand the question.